Le Chardon Mountain Lodges are undoubtedly one of the most desirable and exclusive selection of chalets in Val d’Isère.

 1.3 No contract will exist with CML and you until a signed booking form has been received or a non-refundable deposit payment has been received and confirmed acceptance.
 On receipt of a signed booking form or deposit payment a booking contract will commence between CML and you the client in adherence with the following terms and conditions.

-2.2 We are a member of ABTA which means you have the benefit of ABTA’s assistance and Code of Conduct.
+2.2 As a member of ABTA this means you have the benefit of ABTA’s assistance and Code of Conduct.
 The travel arrangements you buy from us are not covered by ABTA’s scheme of financial protection.

-3.1 All prices published or quoted are in Pound Sterling.
-Any quote given in Euros will be based on the daily exchange rate and may be subject to change on confirmation of the booking by CML.
+3.1 All prices published or quoted are in Euro.
+Any quote given in Pound Sterling will be based on the daily exchange rate and may be subject to change on confirmation of the booking by CML.
 All written quotations are valid for a period of 7 days from the date of issue.
 Errors in costing are very rare, but should there be an obviously incorrect price, we will issue a new quotation and we will not be bound by the incorrect amount quoted.

 3.2 Although every effort is taken to ensure prices are accurate at the time of publication, price fluctuations due to circumstances out of our control can occur and due to the unique nature of our services, prices may change prior to contracting.